 I have not seeked out nor come across any info relating moisture content to wood consumption burn rate, never mind addressing the other fire combustible contents.

-Q cooking is analog in the finest sense.Louisville; Rolling smoke in the neighbourhood. # 38 for the win.
+Q cooking is analog in the finest sense.Louisville; Rolling smoke in the neighbourhood.
 Life is too short for light/lite beer!
-Seems I'm livin in a transitional period. -
+Seems I'm livin in a transitional period.
+CHEETO (aka Agent Orange) makes Nixon look like a saint. -

 I always wondred why people dried out theyre wood and then soaked it before putting it back on the fire